ArjunVit/HandGestureRecognition/README.md

    ```
 2. Open a web browser and navigate to `http://localhost:5000` to view the real-time prediction dashboard.
 3. The webcam feed will be displayed along with the detected hand landmarks.
 The corresponding buttons will be highlighted based on the predicted hand gesture.

-## Contributing

-Contributions are welcome!
-If you have any suggestions, improvements, or bug fixes, please feel free to open an issue or submit a pull request.